Skip to main content

 Stornaway.io is bridging this gap between film/tv/video and interactive production at universities around the world with our no-code interactive storytelling tools – and we’re offering a discount on our academic pricing for the next academic year.

-As well as writing interactive scripts and editing with professional workflows alongside tools like Adobe, Final Cut Pro, Resolve and Avid, students can publish their work in our web player or export to multiple apps without coding via our Unity plugin.
+As well as writing interactive scripts and editing with professional workflows alongside tools like Adobe, Final Cut Pro, Resolve and Avid, students can publish their work in our web player.

 Students are adding this future-proofing skill of making interactive video projects to their CVs and resumes and presenting their work at short film festivals.